Backus–Naur form: History

-BNF is very similar to canonical-form boolean algebra equations that are, and were at the time, used in logic-circuit design.
-Backus was a mathematician and the designer of the FORTRAN programming language.
-Studies of boolean algebra is commonly part of a mathematics curriculum.
-Neither Backus nor Naur described the names enclosed in < > as non-terminals.
-Chomsky's terminology was not originally used in describing BNF.
-Naur later described them as classes in ALGOL course materials.
-In the ALGOL 60 report they were called metalinguistic variables.
-Anything other than the metasymbols ::=, |, and class names enclosed in < > are symbols of the language being defined.
-The metasymbol ::= is to be interpreted as "is defined as".
-The | is used to separate alternative definitions and is interpreted as "or".
-The metasymbols < > are delimiters enclosing a class name.
-BNF is described as a metalanguage for talking about ALGOL by Peter Naur and Saul Rosen.
+BNF is very similar to canonical-form Boolean algebra equations (used in logic-circuit design), reflecting Backus's mathematical background as a FORTRAN designer.
+Studies of Boolean algebra were commonly part of a mathematics curriculum, which may have informed Backus's approach.
+Neither Backus nor Naur described the names enclosed in < > as non-terminals—Chomsky's terminology was not originally used in describing BNF.
+Naur later called them "classes" in 1961 course materials.
+In the ALGOL 60 report, they were "metalinguistic variables," with other symbols defining the target language.